Wilcoxon-type Multivariate Cluster Elastic Net: Introduction

 We propose a Wilcoxon-type regression that is extended to a multivariate cluster elastic net.
-It is a high-dimensional regression with robustness to heavy-tailed error distribution or outliers containing random errors.
+This is a high-dimensional regression with robustness to heavy-tailed error distribution or outliers containing random errors.
 We call this new method the Wilcoxon-type multivariate cluster elastic net (WMCEN).
 The Wilcoxon-type loss function is expected to be robust to heavy-tailed error distribution or outliers.
 The proposed method is also suitable for a high-dimensional situation because the variable selection uses the $L_1$ regularization penalty.
 Moreover, the proposed method obtains more efficiency because the correlation of the response variables is considered, following a similar framework to that of the multivariate cluster elastic net.
 When updating the parameters of the proposed method, we derive the majorizing function of the updated formula based on the majorize-minimization (MM) algorithm \citep{MMtutorial}.
-With the majorizing function, an updated formula based on the squared error criterion can be calculated, which ensures the updated formula can be solved easily.
+With the majorizing function, an updated formula based on the squared error criterion can be calculated, which ensures that the updated formula can be solved easily.
+Wilcoxon-type regression in multivariate regression has been proposed by \citet{multiWil}.
+This Wilcoxon-type regression is extended to deal with multiple response variables based on $L_2$ norm, and the theoretical properties are guaranteed.
+In this study, we adopted a different extension to multivariate outcomes in order to enhance the familiarity in the updated formula of the proposed method with that of the original MCEN. \\

-In Section $2$ of this paper, we show the objective function of our proposed method, and we explain the derivation of the majorizing function.
-After describing the algorithm and the updated formula of the proposed method, we show the efficiency of the proposed method through numerical simulation in Section $3$.
-In Section $4$, we apply the proposed method to real genetic data related to breast cancer.
-After discussing based on the results, Section $5$ concludes the article with a discussion of further future issues.
+Section $2$ shows the objective function of our proposed method and explains the derivation of the majorizing function.
+After describing the algorithm and the updated formula of the proposed method, Section $3$ shows the efficiency of the proposed method through numerical simulation.
+Section $4$ describes the application of the proposed method to real genetic data related to breast cancer.
+Section $5$ concludes the paper with directions for future studies.